arjunyadaw/N3C-Autoimmune-Disease-model/README.md

 ## Running our model:

-To produce the results, One has to creat cohorts of (autoimmune disease patients, cohort of immunosuppressants user, cohort of COVID-19 positive patients, cohort of antiviral treatment & cohort of preexisting comorbidities) then run AID_model by using these input tables.
+To produce the results, One has to create cohorts of (autoimmune disease patients, cohort of immunosuppressants user, cohort of COVID-19 positive patients, cohort of antiviral treatment & cohort of preexisting comorbidities) then run AID_model by using these input tables.